ZimbiX/renamespace/README.md

 ## Installation

 The executable is distributed as a gem.
-You can install it from GitHub Packages directly like so:
+You can install it from RubyGems directly like so:

 ```bash
 $ gem install renamespace